 What’s paced bottle feeding?

-Paced bottle feeding (PBF) is a baby feeding method that, essentially, puts your little one in the driver’s seat, allowing Baby to determine the rate at which they drink a bottle of breastmilk or formula.
+Paced bottle feeding (PBF or pace feeding) is a slow-paced baby feeding method that, essentially, puts your little one in the driver’s seat, allowing Baby to determine the rate at which they drink a bottle of breastmilk or formula.
 Unlike traditional bottle feeding where Baby reclines as milk steadily streams into their mouth, paced bottle feeding demands that your bub is positioned more upright.
 This posture slows milk flow, encouraging Baby to take breaks and eat more deliberately.
 Feeding your baby in this manner not only helps them better communicate with you when they’ve eaten enough or want more, it helps parents feed their babies more responsively, too.

 What are the benefits of paced bottle feeding?

-Paced bottle feeding helps prevent overfeeding.
+Paced bottle feeding helps prevent overfeeding compared to traditional feeding.

 Before looking at how paced feeding helps prevent overfeeding, it helps to look at how traditional bottle feeding can contribute to the issue.
 When babies are fed in an inclined position, they tend to devour several ounces of milk or formula fairly quickly...but a fast guzzle doesn’t necessarily mean they’re super-hungry.
 Instead, it may indicate that your baby was simply trying to keep up with gravity and a quick flow of milk or formula.
 Essentially, the traditional bottle feeding position can easily override your baby’s ability to stop taking the bottle when they’re full, which can lead to overfeeding, which can cause discomfort and possibly obesity later in childhood.